 How about a trip to France without the hassle of a seven-hour flight?
-Nestled in the heart of Buckhead, Anis Bistro resides in a converted house reminiscent of a charming Provence cottage with potted plants, cozy confines, and a convivial atmosphere.
+Nestled in the heart of Buckhead, Anis Cafe and Bistro resides in a converted house reminiscent of a charming Provence cottage with potted plants, cozy confines, and a convivial atmosphere.

 Sunday brunch at Anis is appropriately French with offerings like Nutella crepes, steak and frites, and eggs Benedict on brioche.
-For some extra joie de vivre go a sunny day and dine on their covered patio.
+For some extra joie de vivre, go a sunny day and dine on their covered patio.